Delivering Alcohol On The Skip Network

 If you are not following the regulations in your province, you may lose your eligibility to deliver alcohol.
 We do this for your safety and the safety of customers.
 Remember to always use your best judgement.
 Feel free to reach out if you have questions or concerns.
 We’re happy to help.

-If you’re interested in adding alcohol delivery capabilities to your account, Please fill out the form below if you are from any of the below provinces
+If you’re interested in adding alcohol delivery capabilities to your account, get certified and send your proof of certification to [email protected].

 We’ve also created a cheat sheet with basic alcohol delivery requirements in your province.